ParthKLad/web-portfolio/README.md

 This project is a conversion of a previous website built with HTML, CSS, and JavaScript.
 The original site is now archived and can be accessed Here [Parth Lad -Archived](https://web.archive.org/web/20240401000032/https://parthl.com/) .
 It has been fully converted and enhanced using React.

 ## 👀 Live View
-You can view THE site live here : [Parthl.com](https://parthl.com/)
+You can view The site live here : [Parthl.com](https://parthl.com/)

 ## 📝 License